 With schools closed to prevent the spread of COVID-19, districts have had to get creative about teaching.
 And technology.
-They’ve had to transition to online learning, get instructors up to speed with remote teaching, and make sure kids have reliable tools and internet.
+They’ve had to transition to online learning, get instructors up to speed with remote education, and make sure kids have reliable tools and the internet.

-One of the biggest challenges for educators is converting their curricula to an online format in a matter of weeks.
-For the Montezuma-Cortez school district, it started with giving families an online needs assessment and then, if necessary, making sure kids had access to a tablet or laptop.
-Superintendent Lori Haukeness says they’re working with regional internet providers to install boosters in areas of the county where there are lots of students, but spotty broadband.
-They’re also making use of existing internet on school property.
+One of the biggest challenges for educators is converting their curricula to an online format within weeks.
+The Montezuma-Cortez school district started with giving families an online needs assessment and then, if necessary, making sure kids had access to a tablet or laptop.
+Superintendent Lori Haukeness says they’re working with regional internet providers to install boosters in areas of the county with lots of students but spotty broadband.
+They’re also making use of the existing internet on school property.

 From there, district tech staff reconfigured more than 1,000 Chromebook tablets in one week, getting them ready for home use.
 Then they worked with instructors on preparing them for online teaching.
 In some cases, it came down to teachers helping teachers.

-The infrastructure had to be put in place quickly, in order to provide some continuity to the educational process.
-After all, when the schools were closed to prevent the spread of the coronavirus, kids were in the middle of the spring semester.
+The infrastructure had to be put in place quickly to provide some continuity to the educational process.

-Districts like Montezuma-Cortez schools also won’t have to deal with the Colorado Measures of Academic Success, or CMAS test this year.
-It’s designed to measure English, math, science, and social studies aptitude and provide a gauge on how prepared students are to advance to their next grade.
+Districts like Montezuma-Cortez schools also won’t have to deal with the Colorado Measures of Academic Success or CMAS test this year.
+It’s designed to measure English, math, science, and social studies aptitude and gauge students’ preparation for advancing to their next grade.
 But one thing they’re still wrestling with is the rite of passage known as the graduation ceremony.